Skip to main content

 J.D.

-U.S. Army Β· 2000s Β· 13 years
+U.S. Army · 2000s · 13 years

 Where I Was

 I served 13 years in the Army.
 When I got out, I figured my aches and pains were just part of the deal.
 Everybody hurts, right?
-I didn't think I 'qualified' for anything β€” I wasn't wounded in combat, I didn't have a purple heart.
+I didn't think I 'qualified' for anything — I wasn't wounded in combat, I didn't have a purple heart.
 I thought VA benefits were for guys who had it worse than me.

 What Changed

-Years later, a buddy mentioned he'd filed for his back and his knees β€” conditions from carrying a ruck and wearing body armor for a decade.
+Years later, a buddy mentioned he'd filed for his back and his knees — conditions from carrying a ruck and wearing body armor for a decade.
 Same stuff I dealt with every day.
 He told me there was no deadline to file.
 That one conversation changed everything.

 What I Did

 I started researching.
-I found out that most of my conditions β€” the back pain, the hearing loss, the sleep issues β€” were all service-connected.
-I filed an Intent to File to lock in my date, gathered my records, and submitted my claim.
+I found out that most of my conditions — the back pain, the hearing loss, the sleep issues — were all service-connected.
+I filed an Intent to File while I gathered my records, then submitted my completed claim within the one-year period.
 It wasn't fast, but it wasn't as hard as I thought.

 Where I Am Now

 I got the help I needed.
 I'm healthier now than I was when I first got out.
-The rating was part of it, but the real win was understanding that I earned these benefits β€” and that asking for help isn't weakness.
+The rating was part of it, but the real win was understanding that I earned these benefits — and that asking for help isn't weakness.
 That's why I built this site.

 Does this sound like you?

 If any part of J.D.'s story resonated, the next step is yours to take.
-You don't need a perfect case β€” you just need to start.
+You don't need a perfect case — you just need to start.

 Know a veteran who needs to hear this?